skeebs10/README/README.md

 description of your development plan

 * Development Plan  ONE- I will brainstorm, do research, and wireframe the best way to make it interactive.
 I am very inspired with a project I saw in class from last semester and super excited to try and complete a coffee game being a coffee enthusiast!
 * Development Plan  Two - The plan for HTML is create a game like console.
+I will plan to create a container with the score on top, picture displayed in the middle and a bottom of consol controls or buttons.
-* Development Plan  Three-HTML/CSS
+* Development Plan  Three-HTML/CSS I will play around with css and try to add cool features.
+Definitely feeling a brown theme since this is a coffee game.
+I found a webiste called coolors where I will look for trendy patterns for flow.
 * Development Plan  Four JQUERY

 #### MVP